glarocca/OKRs/pyOKR_VOs_Users_Accounting/README.md

 export DATE_TO="2023/06"
 ```

-## Calculate the number of users in the production VOs (in the specific period)
+## Calculate the number of users of the production VOs (in the specific period)

 ```
 ]$ source openrc.sh && python3 pyVOs_Users_Accounting_v0.5.py 2>&1 out